Gruntovčani: Episode 4: "Zlatna Jajca"

 The theme of the fourth episode follows two stories – first one is about envy of the villagers who are jealous of Besni who, in a cooperation with the local agricultural company, raises calvets.
 He is an ambitious villager who works all day long and now he decided to take and feed several dozen calvets for the good fee, so that the company would later be able to sell them.
 People from Gruntovec, who appreciate success only when it's their own, organise themselves in a fight against the calvets and decide to call sanitary inspection, hoping it would take them away from Besni.
 They state that the calvets stink and that, because of them, the quality of life in the village began to decline.
 Dudek, who didn't notice the smell at all, gets manipulated by Cinober who turns him against Besni, despite the fact that Besni is Dudek's first neighbour with whom he was always in a good relationship.
-In the same episode, second plot revolves around the theme of naïve art – after Cinober received the telegram that his relative Bara has recently passed away, he decides to go with Dudek to Virje, in order to express condolences to her husband Štefina.
+In the same episode, second plot revolves around the theme of naïve art – after Cinober received the telegram that his relative Bara has recently died, he decides to go with Dudek to Virje, in order to express condolences to her husband Štefina.
 In a discussion, Cinober finds out that Štefina started to engage himself in naive art, a business for which he wasn't aware of until now.
 He also managed to notice that Štefina earns very well out of that job.
 After Štefina told him that this kind of job can only be done by a very naive man, Cinober decides to turn his basement into painting studio and to make naive painter out of Dudek.
 Of course, Dudek didn't manage to paint properly and Cinober's plan ended up in failure.
 The main message of this episode is that there is no success without a hard work.
 Because Besni, who worked hard, has now got awarded, while Cinober, who hoped to get to the money on a simple way, failed.